Adam-Alive/camden-curling-club/README.md

 ![screenshot](documentation/erd.png)

-At project completion I auto-generated a more comprehensive ERD, using `pygraphviz` and `django-extensions`.
+At project completion I auto-generated a more comprehensive ERD, using `Mermaid`.

 ```mermaid
 erDiagram